 One of the most attractive features of Pitlochry is that it is surrounded by mountains.
-They may not be amongst Scotland's highest, but include Pitlochry's own Ben Vrackie, at 841m or 2759ft, which is obvious in many views to the north east from the town.
-It is usually climbed from Moulin, a north eastern, uphill outlier of Pitlochry.
-Less obvious is that beyond Ben Vrackie lies the Cairngorm massif, one of the largest and remotest, though not quite the highest, of Scotland's mountain ranges.
+They may not be amongst Scotland's highest, but include Pitlochry's own Ben Vrackie, at 841m or 2,759ft, which is obvious in many views to the north-east from the town.
+It is usually climbed from Moulin, a north-eastern, uphill outlier of Pitlochry.
+Less obvious is that beyond Ben Vrackie lies the Cairngorm massif, one of the largest and remotest of Scotland's mountain ranges.

 Other tastes are also catered for.
-The Blair Atholl Distillery towards the southern end of the town was founded in 1798 - making it one of Scotland's oldest distilleries - and offers a visitor centre.
-Up on the hillside to the east of the town lies a second distillery, the Edradour, whose claim to fame is being Scotland's smallest distillery.
+The Blair Athol Distillery towards the southern end of the town was founded in 1798, making it one of Scotland's oldest distilleries, and offers a visitor centre.
+Up on the hillside to the east of the town lies a second distillery, the Edradour, which until the advent of the new wave of micro-distilleries was the smallest in Scotland.
 Here, too, you will find a visitor centre.
 Meanwhile a mile south of the town is the Dunfallandy Stone, a Pictish cross slab.

-Lovers of beer rather than malt whisky will find a working brewery in the town, at the Moulin Inn in Moulin.
-And there are other good pubs to choose from too: including the Portnacraig Inn and Restaurant, on the banks of the River Tummel and under the shadow of both the Festival Theatre and the Hydroelectric Dam.
+Lovers of beer rather than malt whisky will find a working brewery in the town, at the Moulin Hotel in Moulin, on the eastern edge of Pitlochry.
+And there are other good pubs to choose from too, including the Port-na-Craig Inn and Restaurant, on the banks of the River Tummel and under the shadow of both the Festival Theatre and the hydroelectric dam.

 Another, very unusual, attraction in Pitlochry is its very own dam, which was built across the River Tummel to create Loch Faskally.
 Associated with the dam is a "fish ladder" built to allow salmon to make their way upstream of the dam to spawn.
 Visitors can actually see the fish making this supreme effort at the right time of the year through glass walls in the ladder.
-The Scottish Hydro Electric Visitor Centre here tells the history of hydro electricity in Scotland and explains how 'power from the glens' is harnessed at Pitlochry to produce enough clean electricity for 15,000 homes.
+The Pitlochry Hydroelectric Dam and Fish Ladder here tells the history of hydro electricity in Scotland and explains how "power from the glens" is harnessed at Pitlochry to produce enough clean electricity for 15,000 homes.